Scott Draper

 Scott Dennis Draper (born 5 June 1974) is an Australian former tennis player and golfer.
 He won the Australian Open Mixed Doubles with Samantha Stosur in 2005.
-Draper also reached the fourth round of the 1995 and 1996 French Opens, and the fourth round of the US Open in 1997.
+Draper also reached the fourth round of the 1995 and 1996 French Opens and the fourth round of the US Open in 1997.
 His most significant achievement in singles was winning the 1998 Queen's Club Championships, the lowest ranked player ever to do so.

-Personal life
+Early life

-Draper was born in Queensland, Australia.
-He married his first wife, Kellie, in 1998 and she died in 1999 from cystic fibrosis.
+Draper was born and raised in Brisbane, Australia.
+He attended Brisbane State High School.
+His older brother, Mark, reached a singles career-high ranking of No.152 in September 1998 and his sister, Sharon, was a top junior.

 Tennis career

 Juniors

 Draper reached a high of No. 5 in the junior world doubles rankings in 1992, after winning the Wimbledon Boys' Doubles title.